 - Blind Thunee

 - Some allow a player to call a 'Blind Thunee' having seen only four cards.
 The remaining cards are then dealt but the caller is not allowed to look at his last two cards until he has played his first four cards and won four tricks.
 The caller then picks up his last two cards and these must win as well. and the caller has to win all six tricks to win.
 Blind Thunee is worth six balls if successful: the opponents open six balls if it fails.
+Normally in case of a partner catch, the opponents open either balls instead of six.
 Since the chance of success is quite small, making this bid is a sign of extreme bravery, foolishness or desperation.
-Some players value it at eight balls won or lost, rather than six.
+Some players value Blind Thunee at eight balls won or lost, rather than six.